fastruby/RFCs/2025-06-02-default-reek-configuration.md

 - OmbuLabs.com
 - Points

 Other project will not adapt this configuration.
 We expect Ruby and Rails projects to reach certain maturity before we adapt these standards.
+Ops will decide when a project has reached this maturity.

 ## What projects are not a good fit for this new standard?